yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Mozilla has in recent years been focusing a lot on privacy, both in its marketing and in its product development and research.
 These efforts have helped Firefox gain popularity among online privacy communities - perhaps even to its detriment, as some people seem to think of Firefox as a "privacy browser" - rather than a great browser with excellent privacy features.

-It is disappointing then, that Mozilla would rebrand an ultimate privacy feature - local search suggestions - as one and the same as one that (confusingly) may or may not require network access.
+The Firefox Suggest brand damages the the core Firefox *browser* brand in exactly the area where Mozilla has placed focus - privacy.
+Mozilla has rebranded an ultimate privacy feature - offline and locally sourced search suggestions - as one and the same as one that may require network access and contains advertisements.
+It is now struggling to explain the distinction between offline and online suggestions, even though it would have been simpler to simply call the *new* functionality Firefox Suggest.

 Even if this was not the intent, this comes off as a dark pattern.

-My personal setup that I referenced earlier exemplifies the situation.
+My own setup that I referenced earlier exemplifies the situation.

 As one of the privacy aware users that Mozilla has done a great job catering to, I don't have any search suggestions in my address bar results.
 I prefer to only send my search queries to my search engine when I am actively searching, as I am often searching for my local data.